SI669-internal/proj1-iSchoolRankings-starter/README.md

 1. Accept the GitHub invitation to get your personal copy of the project repository (if you're reading this, you've already done step 1!)
 2. Clone the repo to your development machine.
+3. After cloning to your machine, run `yarn install` in the project directory to install all of the dependencies.
-3. Change the `default export` in your App.js to export a class Component rather than a function Component.
+4. Change the `default export` in your App.js to export a class Component rather than a function Component.
-4. Figure out how you will use the exported functions from `Shuffle.js` and `iSchoolData.js` in your app, and set up your imports accordingly.
+5. Figure out how you will use the exported functions from `Shuffle.js` and `iSchoolData.js` in your app, and set up your imports accordingly.
+DO NOT change the contents of `Shuffle.js` or `iSchoolData.js`.
+You do not need to nor are you allowed to.
-5. Write your app!
+6. Write your app!

 ### Notes:
 - Make sure that the top-ranked iSchool is displayed as part of the list that contains all of the other schools.
 It should scroll with the other schools, for example (see video).